 Theme Park

-Revamp of worship places
+Revamp of places of worship

-An idea for a revamp of Banganga, and Mahalaxmi and Mumbadevi temples has also been submitted.
-Kesarkar also suggested the development of facilities for tourists and devotees, in line with tradition, at Banganga and Haji Ali.
 The government has already sanctioned INR 220 crore for the development of the Mumbadevi temple premises.
-Even a road from Mahalaxmi temple to the nearby parking lot will be open by October 15, before the Navratri festival.
+Even a road from Mahalaxmi temple to the nearby parking lot will be open by October 15, ahead of the Navratri festival.

 Safeguarding local traditions